Kim-Quirk/Python-Tutorial/2-linked-list.md

 ---
 ## **Performance**
 Python has a linked list available for use known as deque.
 To use it, you'll have to *import dequeque* and declare your list through *list = deque().* The following graphic anaylzes the performance of *deque()* in python.

 ![Visualization of Removing from Head of Linked List](images/linkedlist9.PNG)

 ---

+## **Common Errors to Watch Out For**

+Remember a linked list and a doubly linked list are different.
+In a normal, not doubly linked list, you cannot traverse backwards, only forwards.
+In a doubly linked list, you can traverse back and forth as you please.
+Also remember that whenever you add or delete from a linked list, you must update the surrounding pointers.
+If you forget to update a pointer, you might be pointing to a blank space in memory since that item was deleted!

+---
 ## **Example Problem: Remove Function**